djangify/our-spot/README.md

 <details>

-This page contains the photos of all members and infinite scroll has been used so that members can scroll down and look through the photos.
+This page contains the photos of all users added to the site.
+Users can click on the photo to view it.

 ![new locations](readme/images/rm-new-spots.png)